Navezjt/AI-Song-Of-Ice-And-Fire/materials/outline_v2_expansion.md

 Outline:
 1. The Princess of Dorne:
-- The chapter begins with Arianne Martell, Princess of Dorne, preparing for a diplomatic mission to forge alliances in anticipation of an impending war.
+- Continue with Arianne Martell, Princess of Dorne, preparing for a diplomatic mission to forge alliances in anticipation of an impending war.
 - Arianne reflects on the responsibilities she carries as the representative of Dorne and the weight of her family's legacy.
 2. Journey to Storm's End:
 - Arianne travels to Storm's End, the seat of House Baratheon, to negotiate with its ruler, Edric Storm, an acknowledged bastard of Robert Baratheon.